asjad99/Hybrid-CI-System/README.md

 Pattern recognition is an interesting CS problem that requires that objects be described in terms of a set of measurable features.
 The selection and quality of the features representing each pattern have a considerable bearing on the success of subsequent pattern classification.
-In this assignment we are given MNIST data(binary images of numeric digits) and we will construct a Hybrid CI system that performs PCA on the given dataset to reduce the input dimensionality of the data.
+In this project we are given MNIST data(binary images of numeric digits) and we will construct a Hybrid CI system that performs PCA on the given dataset to reduce the input dimensionality of the data.